BrewBlox/brewblox-documentation/docs/user/multiple_devices.md

 ## Service configuration

 Services are configured using the `docker-compose.yml` file.
 [YAML](https://learnxinyminutes.com/docs/yaml/) is a markup language that uses indentation to show nested values.
-You can follow [this guide](./config_editor) to install a graphical text editor for your configuration files.

 A shortened configuration file: